GitHubOfAndrew/TeAMOFlow/README.md

 While the primary object of focus is the matrix factorization component, I named it "TeAMOFlow" for a reason: I hope to expand this library to encompass all kinds of matrix/tensor-based machine learning models.
 I intend for this library to have implementations from machine learning literature that are not commonly found in other similar libraries.
 This investigative spirit and willingness to experiment is something I encourage to myself, and to everyone.

+## Currently Available

+The following features are currently available in our library.

+**Loss Functions**:

+TeAMOFlow currently offers two choices of loss function.

+1) Mean Squared Error Loss

+2) Weighted Margin Rank Batch Loss (WMRB)

+The MSE Loss is a regression-type loss that tries to explicitly predict the ratings of a user-item interaction.
+The WMRB Loss is a ranking-based loss that tries to predict the ranking order of certain items over others, per user.

+**Embeddings**:

+There's currently only one choice of embedding.

+1) Unbiased Linear Embedding.

+This is the simplest possible embedding and is a linear function of the features.

+**Initializations**:

+TeAMOFlow handles weight initializations in a separate module (because we think that weight initialization makes a huge difference in a ranking task such as this one).
+We currently offer two choices of initialization.

+1) Normalized normal initialization.

+2) Normalized uniform initialization.

+The normalized normal initialization is a weight matrix consisting of normalized, normally-distributed (mean = 0.0, std = 1.0) entries.
+Likewise for the normalized uniform initialization (except the entries are uniformly distributed in the unit interval).

+**Predictions**:

+There's currently only one choice of prediction graph.

+1) Dot Product Prediction.

+This is the canonical example of a prediction in the matrix factorization space.
+It is a vectorized computation to obtain a similarity score between all users and all items.
+These reflect both magnitude and sign of ratings (although this may not always be necessary, nor desirable).

+**Input Pipeline**:

+We intend for there to be flexibility in terms of how our model admits input data.
+Currently, the matrix factorization object takes in a tf.sparse tensor for training, and a tf.tensor for evaluation.
+This is not scalable for larger systems, so we will explore the tf.data API in a future update.

+Note: **These are the current configurations as of 2022-07-09.
+We will update this readme as more features get incorporated.**

 ## Demonstration of Matrix Factorization Model

 To start seeing how to utilize models, let us generate random interaction data calling our generate_random_interaction() method.